Marie Curie: New elements

 Curie's systematic studies included two uranium minerals, pitchblende and torbernite (also known as chalcolite).
 Her electrometer showed that pitchblende was four times as active as uranium itself, and chalcolite twice as active.
 She concluded that, if her earlier results relating the quantity of uranium to its activity were correct, then these two minerals must contain small quantities of another substance that was far more active than uranium.
 She began a systematic search for additional substances that emit radiation, and by 1898 she discovered that the element thorium was also radioactive.
 Pierre Curie was increasingly intrigued by her work.
 By mid-1898 he was so invested in it that he decided to drop his work on crystals and to join her.

 She was acutely aware of the importance of promptly publishing her discoveries and thus establishing her priority.
 Had not Becquerel, two years earlier, presented his discovery to the Académie des Sciences the day after he made it, credit for the discovery of radioactivity (and even a Nobel Prize), would instead have gone to Silvanus Thompson.
 Curie chose the same rapid means of publication.
-Her paper, giving a brief and simple account of her work, was presented for her to the Académie on 12 April 1898 by her former professor, Gabriel Lippmann.
+Since she was not a member of the Académie, her paper, giving a brief and simple account of her work, was presented for her to the Académie on 12 April 1898 by her former professor, Gabriel Lippmann.
 Even so, just as Thompson had been beaten by Becquerel, so Curie was beaten in the race to tell of her discovery that thorium gives off rays in the same way as uranium; two months earlier, Gerhard Carl Schmidt had published his own finding in Berlin.

-At that time, no one else in the world of physics had noticed what Curie recorded in a sentence of her paper, describing how much greater were the activities of pitchblende and chalcolite than uranium itself: "The fact is very remarkable, and leads to the belief that these minerals may contain an element which is much more active than uranium."
-She later would recall how she felt "a passionate desire to verify this hypothesis as rapidly as possible."
+At that time, no one else in the world of physics had noticed what Curie recorded in a sentence of her paper, describing how much greater were the activities of pitchblende and chalcolite than that of uranium itself: "The fact is very remarkable, and leads to the belief that these minerals may contain an element which is much more active than uranium."
+She later would recall how she felt "a passionate desire to verify this hypothesis as rapidly as possible".
 On 14 April 1898, the Curies optimistically weighed out a 100-gram sample of pitchblende and ground it with a pestle and mortar.
-They did not realize at the time that what they were searching for was present in such minute quantities that they would eventually have to process tonnes of the ore.
+They did not realise at the time that what they were searching for was present in such minute quantities that they would eventually have to process tonnes of the ore.